 Consumption of trans fats during pregnancy

-Previously, it was assumed that trans fatty acid won’t cross the placenta and thus it won’t affect the fetus.
+Previously, it was assumed that trans fatty acid wouldn’t cross the placenta, and thus it won’t affect the fetus.

 However, a new study has confirmed that trans fatty acids affect both mother and fetus.
 It is shown that trans fatty acid is transferred to a fetus from the mother through the placenta.

-Moreover, it also indicated that newborn infants will have the same level of trans fat as mothers in the bloodstream.
+Moreover, it also indicated that newborn infants would have the same level of trans fat as mothers in the bloodstream.

-In another study, it was revealed that the high intake of trans fat will inhibit the formation of long-chain polyunsaturated fatty acids (LCPUFAs).
+In another study, it was revealed that the high intake of trans fat would inhibit the formation of long-chain polyunsaturated fatty acids (LCPUFAs).

-Long-chain polyunsaturated fatty acids are important in the growth and development of the central nervous system and vision in the fetus.
+Long-chain polyunsaturated fatty acids are essential in the growth and development of the central nervous system and vision in the fetus.

 Also, the trans fatty acids in the infant’s blood will shorten the pregnancy period of the mother as per the study.

-Another surprising observation and findings revealed that a high level of trans fatty acids will have a risk of developing preeclampsia (pregnancy-induced hypertension).
+Another surprising observation and findings revealed that a high level of trans fatty acids would have a risk of developing preeclampsia (pregnancy-induced hypertension).